MaartenGr/BERTopic/docs/faq.md

 ## **Which embedding model works best for which language?**
 Unfortunately, there is not a definitive list of the best models for each language, this highly depends on your data, the model, and your specific use-case.
-However, the default model in BERTopic (`"distilbert-base-nli-stsb-mean-tokens"`) works great for **English** documents.
-In contrast, for **multi-lingual** documents or any other language, `"xlm-r-bert-base-nli-stsb-mean-tokens""` has shown great performance.
+However, the default model in BERTopic (`"paraphrase-MiniLM-L6-v2"`) works great for **English** documents.
+In contrast, for **multi-lingual** documents or any other language, `"paraphrase-multilingual-MiniLM-L12-v2""` has shown great performance.

-Having said that, I have been getting great performance from the new `stsb-mpnet-base-v2` model in sentence-transformers and I would advise trying it out for **English** documents.
-If you want to use a model that is a bit faster, then I would advise using `paraphrase-MiniLM-L6-v2` instead.
+If you want to use a model that provides a higher quality, but takes more compute time, then I would advise using `paraphrase-mpnet-base-v2` and `paraphrase-multilingual-mpnet-base-v2` instead.

 **SentenceTransformers**
 [SentenceTransformers](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models) work typically quite well